 Head to bed earlier & unwind with less tech

-Lack of sleep decreases our levels of leptin, a hormone that lets the brain know when we’re full, meanwhile, our levels of ghrelin, a hormone responsible for making us hungry rises, thus increasing our likelihood over-eating.
+Lack of sleep decreases our levels of leptin (a hormone that lets the brain know when we’re full) while simultaneously increasing our levels of ghrelin (a hormone responsible for making us hungry).
+In turn, this increases our likelihood over-eating.